Sugar shack 101: what to eat, do and know about sugaring off season in Montréal

 The best part of a sugar shack meal are the many maple flavoured desserts

 Sugar shack desserts include items such as maple sugar pie, maple donuts, pancakes and a variety of toothachingly sweet stuff.
 However, the best part of the whole extravaganza is definitely the tire d’érable or maple taffy.
 At the end of the meal, boiled and reduced maple syrup is poured on fresh snow in perfect little rows.
-The idea is to let the liquid syrup set a bit in the snow before rolling it around a popsicle stick and enjoying like a lollipop.
+The idea is to let the liquid syrup set and cool a bit in the snow before rolling it around a popsicle stick and enjoying it like a lollipop.
 Kids and adults of all ages enjoy this ritual the best and no sugar shack meal is complete without it.

 Activities and entertainment, what to do, see and experience at a sugar shack

 Other than eating, what is there to do at a sugar shack, you ask?
 Well, it depends on the sugar shack.
 Many shacks in Québec are family-owned and still small to medium sized, although you will find huge commercial ones as well.
-Some of the more traditional things to do are horse or tractor-drawn wagon or sleigh rides tours of the property and all the tapped maple trees, walks or hikes in the woods, traditional music and dancing, petting zoos, snowshoeing and spending time learning and observing the fascinating maple syrup making process.
+Some of the more traditional things to do are horse or tractor-drawn wagon or sleigh ride tours of the property to admire all the tapped maple trees, walks or hikes in the woods, traditional music and dancing, petting zoos, snowshoeing, and spending time learning and observing the fascinating maple syrup making process.
 Tasting maple water is also sometimes offered.
 Maple water is the sap that flows from the trees.
 It takes 40 litres of maple water to make 1 liter of maple syrup.
 You can choose from a range of larger dining halls to the cozier, smaller cabins, depending on the kind of experience you are looking for and how big your group is.

-Where to go for the ultimate sugar shack experience near Montreal
+Where to go for the ultimate sugar shack experience near Montréal

 Bon appétit!